 Although gas heaters have the largest benefits in the short term, construction of the necessary gas infrastructure is costly and may lock in longer-term use of fossil fuel.
 Electric heat pumps will allow the residential sector to move away from fossil fuel as the power grid converts over time from coal power to renewable and nuclear energy.

 Among all the scenarios analyzed, the use of heat pumps with a decarbonized power grid offered the greatest benefits to air quality, health, and carbon reductions.

 The study does come with some limitations.
 The researchers were restricted to 2015 data for the baseline emission scenario.
 Since the plan was announced in 2017, China has taken steps to reduce emissions, so the environmental and health benefits reported in the study are likely smaller now.
 Also, the analysis doesn’t investigate indoor air pollution or any variation among households like home size, building energy efficiency, and indoor temperature preference, some of which will be included in future work by Mauzerall’s group.

 “A major contribution of this work is the inclusion of a full cost analysis of the alternative heaters for all northern provinces,” Mauzerall said.
 “Although upfront costs for heat pumps are generously subsidized in wealthy provinces like Beijing, policies that decrease the capital costs of heat pumps in poorer provinces are needed, particularly for rural areas in extremely cold regions.”

 The paper, “Environmental Benefits and Household Costs of Clean Heating Options in Northern China,” was published Dec.
 23 in Nature Sustainability.
-It was financially supported by Princeton University, the Ma Huateng Foundation grant to the Princeton School of Public and International Affairs, the National Natural Science Foundation of China, and the China Scholarship Council.
+It was financially supported by Princeton University, the National Natural Science Foundation of China, and the China Scholarship Council.